Sean Poppen: Arizona Diamondbacks

 On August 2, 2021, Poppen was claimed off of waivers by the Arizona Diamondbacks.
-He finished the season appearing in 20 games for Arizona, registering a 1-1 record and 4.67 ERA with 21 strikeouts in 17.1 innings pitched.
+He finished the season appearing in 20 games for Arizona, registering a 1–1 record and 4.67 ERA with 21 strikeouts in 17.1 innings pitched.

-In 2022, Poppen made 29 appearances for the Diamondbacks, pitching to a 2-2 record and 4.40 ERA with 22 strikeouts in 28.2 innings of work.
+In 2022, Poppen made 29 appearances for the Diamondbacks, pitching to a 2–2 record and 4.40 ERA with 22 strikeouts in 28.2 innings of work.

 San Diego Padres

 On December 2, 2022, Poppen was claimed off waivers by the San Diego Padres.
 On January 20, 2023, Poppen was removed from the 40-man roster and sent outright to the Triple-A El Paso Chihuahuas.
+In 47 games for El Paso, he struggled to a 1–4 record and 6.33 ERA with 51 strikeouts across 58 1/3 innings pitched.
+Poppen elected free agency following the season on November 6.

+Seattle Mariners

+On January 18, 2024, Poppen signed a minor league contract with the Seattle Mariners.
+In two appearances for the Triple–A Tacoma Rainiers, he surrendered four runs in 3 1/3 innings pitched.
+Poppen was released by the Mariners organization on April 5.

+Gastonia Baseball Club

+On April 26, 2024, Poppen signed with the Gastonia Baseball Club of the Atlantic League of Professional Baseball.
+In 12 games for the team, he logged a 5.11 ERA with 35 strikeouts across 24 2/3 innings pitched.
+On June 17, Poppen was released by Gastonia.

+Tecolotes de los Dos Laredos

+On January 29, 2025, Poppen signed with the Tecolotes de los Dos Laredos of the Mexican League.
+Poppen made three scoreless appearances for Dos Laredos, recording five strikeouts across 3 2/3 innings pitched.

+Los Angeles Angels

+On April 28, 2025, Poppen signed a minor league contract with the Los Angeles Angels.
+In 22 appearances split between the rookie-level Arizona Complex League Angels and Double-A Rocket City Trash Pandas, he accumulated a 3-4 record and 5.34 ERA with 38 strikeouts across 30 1/3 innings pitched.
+Poppen was released by the Angels organization on August 2.

 Personal life

 In 2016 Poppen graduated (with honors) from Harvard, double majoring in Chemistry and Physics, and Engineering Sciences.

-He is married to Taylor Mae Poppen, a 2015 Harvard graduate, and together they have a son and newborn daughter.
-They live in the Buckhead neighborhood of Atlanta, Georgia.